f0cker/crackq/INSTALL.md

 **SAML2 Configuration**

 Specify the manifest XML file location for your SAML2 IDP service within the config file and add the entity ID which is usually the server URL.
-Optionally set the certificaate files.
+Additionally, set the certificaate files.
 These can be reused form the NGinx certs and will be used to sign requests, though most setups don't sign requests, just the response from the IDP service.

+The SAML manifest is a URL pointing to the IDP server manifest xml.
+For MS this is usually located at /FederationMetadata/2007-06/FederationMetadata.xml.
+The file 'meta_file' is a location to store this locally.

 ```
 [auth]
 type: saml2
 saml_manifest: https://sso.xxx.com/FederationMetadata/2007-06/FederationMetadata.xml
-meta_file = /var/crackq/files/saml/saml_meta_file.xml
+meta_file = /var/crackq/files/saml/idp_meta_file.xml
 entity_id = https://crackq.xxx.com
 group = domain\Domain Users
 sp_cert_file = /var/crackq/files/saml/certificate.pem